tigellus/Markdown/4. Mechanical Ventilation/12. Complications/Complications.md

 # Question 7
 Patient’s with Ventilator-Induced Diaphragmatic Dysfunction (VIDD) will:

-[RIGHT] be difficult to wean from the ventilator [WRONG] be difficult to ventilate with low tidal volumes [WRONG] encounter higher risk of infection
+[RIGHT] Be difficult to wean from the ventilator [WRONG] Be difficult to ventilate with low tidal volumes [WRONG] Encounter higher risk of infection
-[WRONG] have a low cardiac output
+[WRONG] Have a low cardiac output

 # Question 8
 How can you prevent Ventilator-Induced Diaphragmatic Dysfunction (VIDD):